memgraph/gqlalchemy/docs/installation.md

----
-id: installation
-title: How to install GQLAlchemy
+# How to install GQLAlchemy
-sidebar_label: Installation
----

 There are two main ways of installing GQLAlchemy: with package managers such as pip and Poetry, and by building it from source.